 Hinged Cover: A hinged lid offers the look of a lift off unit without the hassle of having to remove and replace the lid on top of the chafer.
 Many models offer a 45 degree and 90 degree angle.
 Some hinged lids even double as lift off lids, and can be easily configured to be removable.

 Glass Top Cover: A glass top lid features a clear window, allowing you to easily monitor your culinary creations without lifting the lid.
 This cover type also provides visual interest to attract hungry diners.
+An oval chafing dish with glass lid for example, can be used to serve the main entrees of a course and heat will not be lost since the glass top doesn’t need to be opened to know what’s inside.

 Covered Handles: Look for lids with coated handles for server safety and convenience.
 Covered handles are often constructed or coated with nylon and similar materials to stay cool to the touch for safe handling.
 They also provide an easy grip.